Remi-Gau/remi-gau.github.io/_posts/2022/2022-03-31-clean-matlab.md

 <br>

-For most of my life, the MATLAB🔒 code I wrote:
+The majority of MATLAB🔒 code I ever wrote:

 - was made of a bunch of scripts so long you will get carpal tunnel syndrome before you are done scrolling through the first file,